 That doesn’t mean very much in isolation, so here’s a table that compares the speeds of different generations.

 |Average speed||0.1Mbps||1.5Mbps||5Mbps||10Mbps||15Mbps-50Mbps||50Mbps and up|

-“The arrival of 5G will undoubtedly bring higher speeds for end-users – but those speeds will vary depending on how operators design their networks and how many users are on the network,” Els Baert, director of Marketing & Communications at NetComm, told Digital Trends.
-“Although 5G will be able to deliver higher speeds, the main difference end-users will really notice will be the extra low latency on 5G compared to 3G or 4G – this will open up new applications in the Internet of Things space.”
+“The arrival of 5G will undoubtedly bring higher speeds for end-users — but those speeds will vary depending on how operators design their networks and how many users are on the network,” Els Baert, director of Marketing and Communications at NetComm, told Digital Trends last year.
+“Although 5G will be able to deliver higher speeds, the main difference end-users will notice will be the extra-low latency on 5G compared to 3G or 4G — this will open up new applications in the Internet of Things space.”

 For the most part, we already enjoy fast download speeds on 4G.
-While it might be nice to be able to download an entire HD movie in less than a second, it’s not something we really need.
-Upload speeds, on the other hand, are very poor right now.
+While it might be helpful to be able to download an entire HD movie in less than a second, it’s not something we need.
+Upload speeds, on the other hand, are abysmal right now.
 Looking at network latency, 3G could be anywhere from 60ms to 200ms, whereas 4G is currently around 40ms to 60ms.
 While 5G could theoretically take that down to 1ms, a more realistic figure might be 10ms.
-Not only will that make everything feel more responsive, it will also allow for cloud gaming, improvements to AR and VR, robotics, and driver-less cars.
-Being able to act in real-time over the network has endless potential applications.
+Not only will that make everything feel more responsive, but it will also allow for cloud gaming, improvements to AR and VR, robotics, and driver-less cars.
+Being able to act in real time over the network has endless potential applications.